-Folk Pottery Museum of Northeast Georgia– Located within the Sautee Nacoochee Center, this small museum charges a small admission to learn about the area’s arts history, especially when it comes to pottery from the Native American time to the present.
+Folk Pottery Museum of Northeast Georgia– Located within the Sautee Nacoochee Center, this small museum charges a small admission to learn about the area’s art history, especially when it comes to pottery from the Native American time to the present.
 283 GA-255, Sautee Nacoochee

 Sautee Nacoochee Center– Part gallery, part arts education center, visitors can browse the rooms that showcase the work of local artisans.
 The building itself is a former schoolhouse.
 283 GA-255, Sautee Nacoochee

-Stovall Mill Covered Bridge– One of the state’s last remaining covered bridges, this 1895 landmark is close to the Sautee Nacoochee center.
+Stovall Mill Covered Bridge– One of the state’s last remaining covered bridges, this 1895 landmark is close to the Sautee Nacoochee Center.
 It’s no longer operational but is a nice stop for a photo.
 12 Rau Road, Sautee Nacoochee

 Hardman Farm– Set across from the iconic Nacoochee Mound, the 173-acre farm includes a stunning 19th century home available for tours.
 A dairy also operated out of the barn in the 1900s.
 The farm is open for events seasonally.
 143 GA-17, Sautee Nacoochee